-Our sample quotes from IMG rang in higher than those from Travelex, John Hancock, or Allianz.
+Our sample quotes from IMG rang in higher than those from Travelex, John Hancock, or Allianz Global Assistance.
 This is partly because iTravelInsured LX (admittedly a deluxe plan) was the only one that met our coverage criteria.
 Of course, by paying more with IMG you’ll get a lot more out of your policy than you might with another company — especially if you need insurance for an adventurous (and potentially hazardous) trip.

 Why we chose it

-Allianz is our only top pick that offers annual, multi-trip plans to cover all your travels under a single policy.
+Allianz Global Assistance is our only top pick that offers annual, multi-trip plans to cover all your travels under a single policy.
 This is ideal if you frequently travel for business or have multiple vacations planned in a year.
 Keep in mind that the only annual plan to meet our coverage requirements is AllTrips Executive, its top-tier option.
 Still, costs averaged around a few hundred dollars — which is much cheaper than buying a new policy for every trip.

 Lengthy single-trip plans

-In addition to annual plans, Allianz offers single-trip coverage up to one year in length.
+In addition to annual plans, Allianz Global Assistance offers single-trip coverage up to one year in length.
 This is much more generous than companies like John Hancock and IMG, whose policies max out at 90 days.

-If you’re planning any trip longer than three months (say, an extended backpacking excursion or studying abroad) Allianz may be a great match.
-We’d recommend getting quotes from both Allianz and Travelex — our only two picks with coverage longer than 90 days.
+If you’re planning any trip longer than three months (say, an extended backpacking excursion or studying abroad) Allianz Global Assistance may be a great match.
+We’d recommend getting quotes from both Allianz Global Assistance and Travelex — our only two picks with coverage longer than 90 days.

 Kids’ coverage is included

-With Allianz’s OneTrip Premier plan, kids under 18 are included on their parents’ policy for free.
-This is part of the reason Allianz returned some of the cheapest quotes in our group travel scenarios — coming in a close second to Travelex for the family of four.
+With the Allianz Global Assistance OneTrip Premier plan, kids age 17 and under are included on their parents’ policy for free.
+This is part of the reason Allianz Global Assistance returned some of the cheapest quotes in our group travel scenarios — coming in a close second to Travelex for the family of four.

-It’s also worth noting that children are not included on any of Allianz’s lower-tier policies (Like OneTrip Basic or OneTrip Prime), so it actually ends up being cheaper for families to choose the plan with the best coverage.
+It’s also worth noting that children are not included on Allianz Global Assistance's lower-tier policies (Like OneTrip Basic or OneTrip Prime), so it actually ends up being cheaper for families to choose the plan with the best coverage.

 Points to consider